fegoworks/book-club/README.md

    - The responsive search bar, only meant to be available on mobile screens
    - The sidebar on mobile screen is not as responsive yet, I hope to have that working soonest.
 For now, the hamburger menu when clicked simply pulls the sidebar out, the transition effect is missing at the time of writing this and I am also yet to add a close button.
 Again it's time kicking my ass😟
    - The seachbar's auto complete feature - this is still in the works and will be ready if delivery time is extended
+   - Also, there were icons in the figma mockup that I couldn't find, the book logo for instance, so I had to improvise

 ## Author